-nunenging ubout this subje You are interested in Korean culture, K-Pop, K-Drama.
-It requires ongoing and constant revision ٠ ٠ The oral exam is an interview in Korean You are up for a challenge and enjoy language learning • ٠ • ٠ It is continuous learning from Stage 5 You want to continue to develop your Korean proficiency You want to work/travel various parts of the world. •
+What have past students found challenging about this subject?
+You might love this subject if It requires ongoing and constant revision The oral exam is an interview in Korean It is continuous learning from Stage 5 You are interested in Korean culture, K-Pop, K-Drama.
+You are up for a challenge and enjoy language learning You want to continue to develop your Korean proficiency You want to work/travel various parts of the world.